-Water quality test reports are posted monthly on the RDN website at www.rdn.bc.ca/decourcey in the Regional Services section, under "Water & Utility Services".
-Tables of VIHA water quality testing results for both the source water and the distribution system are provided in Appendix B of this report.
+Up-to-date water quality test reports are posted monthly on the RDN website at www.rdn.bc.ca/decourcey.
+Tables of water quality testing results for both the source water and the distribution system are provided in Appendix B of this report.